remotephone/blog.rmtph.one/_posts/2018-01-18-Proxmox_Lab_on_a_Slightly_Larger_Budget.md

 Add your NAS to the /etc/fstab file of each Proxmox host.
 Use a credentials file for better security.This is an example of the line you'll add to your fstab file:

-  //mynas/media /mnt/bindmounts/media cifs rw,credentials=/home/.smbcredentials-mynas,vers=3.0,noperm,auto 0 0
+  //mynas/media /mnt/bindmounts/media cifs rw,credentials=/home/.smbcredentials-mynas,vers=2.0,noperm,auto 0 0

-If you use DD-wrt and didn't upgrade to SMBv3, you'll need to specify version 1 with "vers=1.0".
+If you use DD-wrt and aren't using a recent version, you'll need to specify version 1 with "vers=1.0".
+Use an updated version.

 Add these lines to /etc/sysctl.conf.